sigstore/scaffolding/README.md

 Rekor requires a Merkle tree that has been created in Trillian to function.
 This can be achieved by using the admin grpc client [CreateTree](https://github.com/google/trillian/blob/master/trillian_admin_api.proto#L49) call.
-This again is a Job ‘**CreateTree**’ and this job will also create a ConfigMap containing the newly minted TreeID.
+This again is a Job ‘**createtree**’ and this job will also create a ConfigMap containing the newly minted TreeID.
 This allows us to (recall mounting Configmaps to pods from above) to block Rekor server from starting before the TreeID has been provisioned.
-So, assuming that Rekor runs in Namespace rekor-system and the ConfigMap that is created by ‘**CreateTree**’ Job, we can have the following (some stuff omitted for readability) in our Rekor Deployment to ensure that Rekor will not start prior to TreeID having been properly provisioned.
+So, assuming that Rekor runs in Namespace rekor-system and the ConfigMap that is created by ‘**createtree**’ Job, we can have the following (some stuff omitted for readability) in our Rekor Deployment to ensure that Rekor will not start prior to TreeID having been properly provisioned.